We asked Dr. Kurt Sherwood, our resident vertigo chiropractor in Renton, WA, to answer some of your commonly asked questions regarding vertigo.

 Q: How Does a Low-Sodium Diet Help with Vertigo?

 A: Remember the endolymphatic hydrops we mentioned earlier?
 The idea for this remedy involves the same concept.
 You don’t want excess fluid in your inner ear, as it may cause a faulty sense of movement.
 By having a low-sodium diet, it prevents the retention of too much water in the inner ear.
-However, having a diet that’s too low in sodium may increase your risk for cardiovascular disease, so it is important to talk to your doctor before changing your diet.
+However, having a diet that’s too low in sodium may increase your risk for cardiovascular disease, so it is important to talk to your doctor or upper cervical chiropractor before changing your diet.

 Q: What Is the Epley Maneuver?
 How Does It Treat Vertigo?

 A: When the crystals in your inner ear that help detect movement and maintain balance become displaced, it may cause a problem with your sense of balance.
 The Epley Maneuver aims to correct the displacement of these crystals.
 A health practitioner can help a patient in doing this maneuver.

 Q: Is There a Natural Treatment for Vertigo?

 A: Definitely!
 Depending on the cause of your vertigo, there is natural relief for your condition.
 If your vertigo is due to head or neck trauma, we have the solution for you.
 A fascinating study involving 139 Meniere’s patients was conducted by an upper cervical chiropractor.
 All the subjects suffered from accidents that led to head or neck trauma, and eventually, an upper cervical misalignment.
 When their misalignments were corrected, the results were outstanding!
 Within the first six weeks of treatment, 136 of the patients reported significant, positive changes with their condition, and reported even more improvement when the study was concluded after two years.

 Q: How Does Upper Chiropractic Care Help Relieve Vertigo?